Use this safe and easy technique next time you need to replace a shattered light bulb.

 Discard the broken bulb and screw in the new bulb firmly, but not forcefully.

-Step 5: Turn on power
+Turn on Power

 Turn the power back on or plug the fixture back into the wall, and let there be light!